gjpelletier/weightedcorrs/README.md

 # Installation for Google Colab, Jupyter Notebooks, and Python

-First install weightedcorrs as follows with pip or !pip:<br>
+First install weightedcorrs as follows with pip or !pip in your notebook or terminal:<br>
 ```pip install git+https://github.com/gjpelletier/weightedcorrs.git```<br>

 Next import the weightedcorrs function as follows in your notebook or python code:<br>